Bioconductor/bioconductor.org/content/developers/how-to/git/bug-fix-in-release-and-devel.md

         git add DESCRIPTION
         git commit -m "update RELEASE version number"

+    NOTE: If you are patching your release for the first time, you have to make a local copy of the RELEASE_X_Y branch, by

+        git checkout -b <RELEASE_X_Y> upstream/<RELEASE_X_Y>

+    Following this one time local checkout, you may switch between RELEASE_X_Y and master with `git checkout <RELEASE_X_Y>`.
+If you do not use the command to get a local copy of the release branch, you will get the message,

+        (HEAD detached from origin/RELEASE_X_Y)

 1. Push your changes to both the GitHub and _Bioconductor_ `master` and `<RELEASE_X_Y>` branches.
 Make sure you are on the correct branch on your local machine.